 Next, we will set up our weekly and monthly selling plan options so customers can select a frequency that works for them.
 We'll start with a weekly selling plan.

-Selling Plan Name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).
+Full Name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).
+It is usually a good practice to include the frequency in the name.
+This way customers can see what they selected from just about any screen.

 Theme Cart Preview